Are Centrists Criticized by ‘Both Sides’?

 Theodore Roosevelt’s famous ‘Man in the Arena’ reflects the reality of political engagement.
 To accomplish almost anything of note in politics, you will find those dead set against you that will make reaching that goal as hard as they can, and to win you will have to fight.
 There are ways of fighting that do not stoop to the disgusting lows that many ideologues and hyper-partisan zealots stoop to, but it is a fight nonetheless.

 Criticism is part of the package deal you get when you wade into politics, regardless of whether you’re a centrist, or anywhere else on the political spectrum.
+Everyone also stands between others on that spectrum.
 You’re going to be criticised by people in your own area of the spectrum too, since just because you’re a centrist (or left, right, libertarian, etc), that doesn’t mean you agree with people in your segment on everything.

 The goal in politics can’t be to avoid criticism or conflict – if you do that won’t accomplishing much.
 The goal is to engage honestly and forthrightly, pick your battles wisely, do your part and help those who are doing the same elsewhere and in other ways.